Arnavion/libjass/README.md

 Formal documentation is coming soon.
 In the meantime, here's an overview:

 * The constructor ASS() takes in the raw ASS string and returns an object representing the script information, the line styles and dialogue lines in it.
-The example index.js uses XHR to get this data using a URL specified as a data attribute on the video tag.
+The example index.js uses XHR to get this data using the URL specified in a track tag.

 * ASS.dialogues is an array of Dialogue objects, each corresponding to a dialogue in the ASS file.
 These objects have a draw() method that returns a &lt;div&gt; containing the rendered subtitle line.